battleship290/battleboat/README.md

 Contribution in the code:

-I worked on 3 different classes namely: <Coord>, <Missile>, and <Move>.
+I worked on 3 different classes namely: Coord, Missile, and Move.
 The players place their boats on the board to play the game.
-The <Coord>
-class stores the coordinates of each of the boats so that a boat can be hit if the players choose the correct coordinates for their move.
-The
-<Missile> class is designed such that a player has different types and a
-certain quantity of missiles to be used.
+The Coord class stores the coordinates of each of the boats so that a boat can be hit if the players choose the correct coordinates for their move.
+The Missile class is designed such that a player has different types and a certain quantity of missiles to be used.
 It checks if the player still has missiles left to be used based on the quantity and which type of the missile it is based on the type.
-The <Move> class is used to make a move for the player by getting the coordinates from the <Coord> class.
+The Move class is used to make a move for the player by getting the coordinates from the Coord class.
 It also decides how to make that move based on the type of missile used by the player.
 It does so by getting the index of the missile from the list of the missiles that a player has.